betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 def get_rolling_features (df, date_df=None,rolling_cols = None, last_cols= None):

     # Input:
-#     df: dataframe to get the data from
+#     df: data frame to get the data from
-#     date_df: dataframe that has the start dates for each tournament
+#     date_df: data frame that has the start dates for each tournament
 #     rolling_cols: columns to get the rolling averages
 #     last_cols: columns to get the last value (most recent)